 The start of the year will see us walking the plank in our “Land Ahoy” topic.
 Our pirate “hook” day is always an enjoyable and fun one to start the topic.
 Throughout the term, children will immerse themselves in learning about the seven continents and take a closer look at some of the countries within them.
 Children will be learning about the different animals, cultures, foods and landmarks found all over the different parts of the world we live in.
 We will be constructing a moving vehicle, using wheels and axels, as an alternative type of transportation for a seasick pirate.
 We will also be having a close encounter with some owls as part of our work around food chains and nonfiction texts.

 During the spring term, our topic will be “Into the Woods”.
 Children will be captivated as they journey into the woods exploring a range of stories in wild settings and fairy tales with a twist.
 They will be putting their sewing skills to the test and creating their very own puppets in the style of a fairy tale character, which will be used to retell their own narratives.
-In history, children will be learning about the Great fire of London and its impact on Britain today.
-They will begin by getting into the character of Thomas Farriner (the owner of the baker’s shop on Pudding Lane, where the fire started) by baking some delicious bread rolls.
+In Geography, children will be learning about the local area (Baildon Moor and Trig Point) and comparing it to somewhere else in the world (Machu Pichu).

 Our final topic, “Survival of the Fittest”, takes a closer look at different habitats and the creatures that can be found there.
 It will involve a fun-filled trip to Yorkshire Wildlife Park, which will allow the pupils to explore the animals that live in different countries, learn about their habitats and adaptations and the process of the food chain.
 As you may know, the summer term will be especially important as the children will be taking the Key Stage 1 SATs in Writing, Reading and Maths.
 Closer to the time, we will be providing additional information and addressing any queries you may have regarding the tests.